 3. Being transparent with flawProducts that seem too good to be true tend to cause consumers to become suspicious.
 Sugarcoating is no longer effective in attracting buyers.
 Ironically, to gain a sense of credibility, you’ll have to show your products’ flaws or areas that need improvement.
 Also, you have to show intent to change and improve your product.
 Potential buyers will consider this as an act of honesty.

 4. Giving something for freeIf something good is done for you, there’s a great chance that you’ll return this gesture.
 This is what’s called the reciprocity principle.
 In marketing, the reciprocity principle is best demonstrated through promotions, gift certificates, and freebies.
+A great way to do that is through printed material from great services like Minuteman Press.

 5. Creating Scarcity and UrgencyYou can influence, or more precisely, pressure consumers to buy a product using time-based scarcity.
 When a product is advertised as a limited edition or an announcement is made that only a few concert tickets remain, this will send hordes of buyers or fans to buy.